zippy/p2p-shipyard/docs/documentation/how-to-create-an-end-user-happ.md

 And follow along to answer all the necessary prompts.

-This will execute all the required steps to convert your previously scaffolded hApp to an end-user tauri app.
+This will execute all the required steps to convert your previously scaffolded hApp to an end-user Tauri app.

 2. Take a look into the files that the scaffold command edited, and adapt them if necessary:

 - `flake.nix`: added the `p2p-shipyard` input and its `devShells`.
 - `package.json`: added set up scripts and some `devDependencies`.
-- `ui/vite.config.ts`: set the server configuration necessary for tauri.
+- `ui/vite.config.ts`: set the server configuration necessary for Tauri.
 - `src-tauri`: here is where the code for the backend of the tauri app lives.
   - For now it's a simple Tauri app that includes the `tauri-plugin-holochain`, and installs your app when it's first launched.
   - The tauri app will just use the UI that the scaffolding tool produced as its own UI.